Identifying vital nodes through augmented random walks on higher-order networks: Preliminaries

 Random walk is a stochastic process \cite{masuda2017random} that has found fruitful applications in various fields, such as mathematics, physics, chemistry, and economics.
 The dynamics of random walks can be employed to comprehend how information flows are locally trapped in the network and to uncover the intrinsic properties of both nodes and the entire network.
 It is an effective framework for ranking nodes in networks \cite{newman2005measure}.
 Random walks come in many forms \cite{masuda2017random}, including Markov chains, Brownian motion, drunkard's walk, and Lévy flight.
 In practice, the trajectory of a drunkard, the Brownian motion of pollen, and the rise and fall of securities are all inseparably related to random walks.

 \textbf{Classical random walk.} The main idea of classical random walk is to traverse a graph by starting at a node or a series of nodes and moving to a neighboring node at random.
-Suppose there is a graph with an adjacency matrix $A$.
-A random walker starts at node $i$ and walks to the neighboring node $j$ with the probability of $A_{ij}/k_j$, meaning an equal selection probability between $k_j$ neighbors.
-Let $\pi_i(t)$ encode the probability of node $i$ to be occupied by a random walker at time $t$.
-This probability distribution will be used as the input for the next walk, and the process is iterated repeatedly as
+Consider \del{Suppose there is} a graph with $n$ nodes, $m$ edges, and an adjacency matrix $A$.
+A random walker starts at node $i$ and walks to the neighboring node $j$ with the probability of $A_{ij}/k_j$, indicating\del{meaning} an equal selection probability between $k_j$ neighbors.
+Let $\pi_i(t)$ encode the probability of node $i$ being \del{to be}occupied by a random walker at time $t$. \del{This probability distribution will be used as the input for the next walk, and the process is iterated repeatedly as} Hence, the random walk process is governed by

 We can equivalently describe the above process as